-The following pages includes portions of the Massachusetts School Immunization Requirements table and Adult Occupational Immunizations table relevant to camps.
+The following pages include portions of the Massachusetts School Immunization Requirements table and Adult Occupational Immunizations table relevant to camps.

-If you have any questions about vaccines, immunization recommendations, or suspect or confirmed disease cases, please contact the MDPH Immunization Program at ImmAssessmentUnit@mass.gov.
-Address questions about enforcement with your legal counsel; enforcement of requirements is at the local level.
+If you have any questions about vaccines, immunization recommendations, or suspect or confirmed disease cases, please contact the MDPH Immunization Division at ImmAssessmentUnit@mass.gov.
+Address questions about enforcement with your legal counsel.

-See the following page for Grades Kindergarten-6, and Grades 7-12
+See the following pages for Grades Kindergarten-6, Grades 7-12 & campers, staff, and volunteers 18 years of age and older